 Can I be disconnected?

-If you can’t pay your bill because of financial hardship, your home phone service provider can only disconnect you after they’ve done the following:
+If you can’t pay your bill, your telco can only disconnect you until they’ve told you the following:

-- Advised you that they may disconnect your service if you don’t pay; and
+- That they may disconnect your service if you don’t pay

 What happens if I'm disconnected?

 - You usually have to pay a reconnection fee as well as the outstanding debt to restore your service.
 If you’re receiving Centrelink benefits, or are able to show other financial hardship, you can ask for the fee to be waived.